diagrams/diagrams-doc/manual/diagrams-manual.rst

 for use in cases where GHC insists on knowing what backend to use but the backend really does not matter.

-For exapmle, the solution to the problem with `width` is to annotate `circle 1` with the type `D R2`, like so:
+For example, the solution to the problem with `width` is to annotate `circle 1` with the type `D R2`, like so:

 ::